TrishadKano/DATA-SCIENCE-PROJECTS/README.md

 Predictive Analytics and Machine Learning

 ## 🛠 Tools and Technologies Used
-**I've utilized a variety of tools and platforms to analyze and present data effectively:**
+**I've utilized a variety of tools and platforms to analyse and present data effectively:**

 Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)